Connection Error

 Can I use this calculator instead of hiring a lawyer?

-This tool is designed for preliminary structuring and information only.
+This tool is designed for preliminary structuring only.
 It does not constitute legal advice and should not replace professional legal representation.
-Property settlements have long-term financial consequences — we strongly recommend having a qualified family lawyer review any proposed split before you agree to it.

 This tool is intended for preliminary structuring only and does not constitute legal advice.

-Consult a qualified WA family lawyer for advice specific to your circumstances.
+Consult a qualified Australian family lawyer for advice specific to your circumstances.